Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Introduction

-The remaining parts of this paper are organized as follows.
-In section~2, we present our two-phase method to solve the dual problem \eqref{dual-1}.
-In section~3, we introduce the preconditioned CG for improving the efficiency of ALM.
-In section~4, we report numerical experiments to demonstrate the performance of our algorithms.
-Finally, we conclude our paper in the last section.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:two-phase method}, we present the two-phase PALM-KQR framework for solving the dual problem \eqref{dual-1}.
+Section~\ref{sec:pre} details the construction and theoretical analysis of the effective preconditioner designed to accelerate the solution of the linear systems.
+In Section~\ref{sec:num}, we report numerical experiments to demonstrate the performance of our algorithms.
+Finally, we conclude the paper in Section~\ref{sec:conclusion}.